-PCA LEAD SPONSOR
+PCA LEAD SPONSORS

 The key benefits of becoming a Lead Sponsor of the PCA include the building of brand awareness and reputation, the demonstration of corporate social responsibility, new business development, and client relationship management.

 The PCA is proud to have Royal London as its current Lead Sponsor of the PCA Benevolent Fund

 The PCA is proud to have Greene King as its current Lead Sponsor of the PCA England Masters

 The PCA is delighted to have Greene King as sponsor of the PCA England Masters for five years from 2016.
 Each summer the team, captained by Mark Ramprakash and including players such as Matthew Hoggard, Simon Jones and Steve Harmison, visits clubs up and down the country to put on showpiece cricket events.
 The main purpose for the host sides in staging these games is usually to raise crucial funds for facility redevelopments, coaching and equipment.
 George Johnston, marketing director of Greene King brewing and brands, says, “We have championed sport at all levels for many years and we are proud to continue this tradition by partnering with the PCA to support grassroots cricket clubs, players and fans across the country.”